 They turned in our direction as we approached, ending their conversation abruptly.
 Dad flicked the butt of his cigarette, then gripped the top of my arm, pulling me along to match his strides.
-I saw for myself the dangers all around us but next to him, I knew I was safe.
+I saw for myself the dangers all around us, but next to him, I knew that I was safe.

 We arrived at the old abandoned warehouse that stood above the cage.
 Dad knocked on the heavy Iron door in some secret code, then waited.

 There was a scraping of metal, then a strange pair of eyes appeared behind the open slit in the door.

 "State your name and your business here," a male voice commanded in a blunt, gruff tone.

 "Razor, and I brought my boy for the inauguration," Dad replied.

 The viewing hole was slammed shut, and a moment later, the door was pulled open.
 "Go on through," the same guy spoke.
 He had a Hispanic accent and was dark and exotic with cat-like slits for pupils, encased in pools of amber.

 "Is he a..."
 I whispered to Dad.